Principal bundles on 2-dimensional CW-complexes with disconnected structure group: Introduction

-The importance of the topological classification of $G$-principal bundles over any finite, $2$-dimensional, $\CW$-complex by itself or by its connections with other areas of Mathematics and Physics is obvious, so we believe that the mentioned untreated case deserves to be considered.
+The importance of the topological classification of principal $G$-bundles over any finite, $2$-dimensional, $\CW$-complex by itself or by its connections with other areas of Mathematics and Physics is obvious, so the mentioned untreated case deserves to be considered.
 This is the purpose of this article.
-Just to give an example where such topological classification plays an important role, consider the following.
+Just to give an example where such a topological classification plays an important role, consider the following.
 Suppose $G$ is semisimple and consider the space $\mathcal{R}(X,G)=\mathrm{Hom}^{red}(\pi_1X,G)/G$ of reductive representations $\rho:\pi_1X\to G$ modulo the $G$-action by conjugation.
-These spaces, or spaces deeply related to them, arise from several different natural points of view (Physics, Hyperbolic Geometry, etc.) and have been intensively studied in the past decades, mostly in the case $X$ is a closed oriented surface, where deep connections arise with the theory of holomorphic vector bundles \cite{narasimhan-seshadri:1965} and also of Higgs bundles under the so-called non-abelian Hodge theory (there are many references for this subject: the seminal paper is \cite{hitchin:1987} and an overview and other references may be found for instance in \cite{wentworth:2016}).
+These spaces, or spaces deeply related to them, arise from several different natural points of view (Physics, Gauge Theory, Hyperbolic Geometry, etc.) and have been intensively studied in the past decades, mostly in the case $X$ is a closed oriented surface, where deep connections arise with the theory of holomorphic vector bundles \cite{narasimhan-seshadri:1965} and also with the theory of Higgs bundles, under the so-called non-abelian Hodge correspondence (there are many references for this subject: the seminal paper is \cite{hitchin:1987} and an overview and other references may be found for instance in \cite{wentworth:2016}).
 However, the spaces $\mathcal{R}(X,G)$ have also been studied for compact, non-orientable surfaces \cite{ho-liu:2003,baird:2010-I,baird:2010-II,schaffhauser:2011} and even for any finite $2$-dimensional $\CW$-complex \cite{daskalopoulos-mese-wilkin:2018}.
-Now, the topological type of $G$-bundles over $X$ provides a way to distinguish certain connected components of $\mathcal{R}(X,G)$ and to give a lower bound on the number of such components (for example, it is known that if $G$ is a complex Lie group, such bound is exact \cite{garcia-prada-oliveira:2017}).
+Now, the topological type of $G$-bundles over $X$ provides a way to distinguish certain connected components of $\mathcal{R}(X,G)$ and to give a lower bound on the number of such components (for example, it is known that if $G$ is a complex Lie group and $X$ is an orientable closed surface, such bound is exact \cite{garcia-prada-oliveira:2017}).
 Hence, the theorem of this article gives a way to achieve this for any Lie group $G$ with $\pi_0G$ abelian.

 To give a hint on the classification theorem, note first that if a $G$-bundle over $X$ is given by the homotopy class of a map $X\to BG$, then the homotopy class of composite $X\to BG\to B\pi_0G$ defines a topological invariant $\mu_1\in [X,B\pi_0G]\cong H^1(X,\pi_0G)$ of the given $G$-bundle, measuring the obstruction to reduce its structure group to the identity component of $G$.
 Having this, the classification result (see Theorem \ref{thm:class-thm}) states that there is a bijection between the subset of $[X,BG]$ consisting of isomorphism classes of principal $G$-bundles over $X$ with invariant $\mu_1\in H^1(X,\pi_0G)$ and the quotient set $H^2(X,\pi_1\mathcal{G}_{\mu_1})/\pi_0G$.
 Here $\pi_1\mathcal{G}_{\mu_1}$ denotes the local system obtained from $\mu_1$ and from a natural action of $\pi_0G$ in $\pi_1G$ and where $\pi_0G$ acts on $H^2(X,\pi_1\mathcal{G}_{\mu_1})$ also via the same action of $\pi_0G$ in $\pi_1G$.